U.S. urges colleges to limit hurdles for those with criminal records

-The call coincided with the department’s release of guidelines that encourage schools to look for alternatives to asking about criminal histories during admissions and to take a broader view of individuals’ applications.
+The call coincided with the department’s release of guidelines that encourage schools to look for alternatives to asking about criminal histories during admissions and to take a more overall view of applicants’ applications.

-The move is one way of giving people with criminal records a second chance, Education Secretary John King Jr said.
+The move is one way of giving people with criminal records a second chance at more productive lives, Education Secretary John King Jr said.

-“Those who paid their debt and served their sentences deserve a chance to learn and thrive, to make their lives better and get back to their communities,” he said in a conference call.
+“The college admissions process shouldn’t serve as a roadblock to opportunity, but should serve as a gateway to unlocking untapped potential of students,” he said in a statement.

 King made the announcement at the University of California, Los Angeles.
 The University of California system does not ask about criminal justice history in its admissions.

-King’s move comes as President Barack Obama attempts to reform the criminal justice system before he leaves office in January.
+King’s call comes as President Barack Obama is attempting to reform the criminal justice system before he leaves office in January.
 Despite falling crime rates, more than 2 million Americans are imprisoned, the statement said.

-The resource guide calls for delaying any request for information about involvement in the criminal justice system until after an applicant is admitted to the school.
+The resource guide calls for delaying the request for involvement in the criminal justice system until after an admission to the school is made.

-The Education Department report includes recommendations on how schools might consider applicants’ criminal histories and campus safety without discouraging applications for admission.
+The Education Department report includes recommendations on how schools might consider campus safety and applicants’ criminal histories without discouraging applications for admission.

 King said that the schools should join the federal government, 23 states, more than 100 cities and counties and many businesses that have reconsidered how they use criminal justice records during hiring.